chenchao666/chenchao666.github.io/_pages/about.md

 ---

 ### <span style="color: green"> News. </span>
+* 2022-07 One paper is accepted by IEEE TBME
+* 2021-09 Graduated from Zhejiang Univrsity
+* 2021-07 One paper is accepted by IEEE JBHI
+* 2021-04 One Paper is accepted by SPIC
-* 2020-03: Two co-author papers have been accepted by CVPR-2020.
+* 2020-03: Two papers are accepted by CVPR-2020.
-* 2019-11: Start visiting UCLA Computational Diagnostics Lab.
+* 2019-11: Visiting UCLA Computational Diagnostics Lab sponsored by CSC.
-* 2019-11: Two of our papers (one first author and one co-author) have been accepted by AAAI-2020.
+* 2019-11: Two papers are accepted by AAAI-2020.

 ### <span style="color: green"> Short Bio. </span>